MicrosoftDocs/mixed-reality/enthusiast-guide/headset-display.md

     * Plug order can be important.
 Connect the HDMI or DisplayPort adapter to your PC before connecting the headset to the adapter, especially if you're using a USB-C to HDMI or USB-C to Displayport adapter.
     * Try removing extension cables if you're using them.
 * Check port compatibility:
     * Test a display by connecting it with the port you're using for your headset.
-Some PC's may have more than one port for connecting displays, but not all of them may be active.
+Some PCs may have more than one port for connecting displays, but not all of them may be active.
-    * Some PC's may contain ports for both an integrated graphics processing unit (iGPU) and a discrete graphics processing unit (dGPU).
+    * Some PCs may contain ports for both an integrated graphics processing unit (iGPU) and a discrete graphics processing unit (dGPU).
 Make sure that your headset's HDMI or DisplayPort cable is connected to your dGPU.<ul>
         * On desktop PC's, dGPU ports can be identified by locating the dGPU bracket containing one or more rows of ports that mainly include HDMI or DisplayPort ports.
 The dGPU bracket is likely located at the rear of the desktop and secured to the case with screws.
 This bracket lies below your motherboard's ports (USB, LAN, audio, etc) that are surrounded by a metal shield.
         * On laptops that include both an iGPU and dGPU, dGPU ports can be more difficult to identify and are not always included.
 You can identify if a port connects to your dGPU by connecting a display to it:</ul><ol>
             1. Go to **Settings > System > Display**.
             2. Connect the display.
 Identify and select the display's number in the Settings window.
             3. Go to **Advanced display settings**.</ol></ol>
 Here, the GPU that the port to your display is connected to will be indicated.
 If the displayed GPU model matches the name of a dGPU, your headset can be connected to that port as long as your headset's display cable is compatible with the HDMI or DisplayPort revision the port uses.
 Other ports may or may not connect to the dGPU as well.
-On occasion, laptop manufacturers may include features to switch port connectivity between the iGPU and dGPU, check the manual for your laptop on your laptop manufacturer's website.</li></li></li>
+On occasion, laptop manufacturers may include features to switch port connectivity between the iGPU and dGPU; check the manual for your laptop on your laptop manufacturer's website.</li></li></li>
 * Check graphics card and driver compatibility:
     * Double check your GPU driver version.
 Make sure it's recent, but also pay attention to any new performance and compatibility issues and regressions on brand new drivers.
     * If you're using Mixed Reality on a laptop and you've installed a newer graphics driver from the graphics card manufacturer's website, try downgrading to the latest graphics card driver provided on your PC manufacturer's website, or on Windows Update.